- Addendum to Governing Travel Agency Agreements (GTAA)

 - Fares, Surcharges, Taxes and Fees

-All rules of the applicable fare apply.
-Fares, surcharges, taxes and fees must be accurately collected and reported.
-This includes those fees, taxes and charges imposed by any government relevant to the customer's travel.
+Fares, surcharges, taxes and fees must be accurately displayed, collected and reported as per the Fare Rules.
+This includes those fees, taxes and charges imposed by any government relevant to the guest's travel.

 - Inactive Segments

-Inactive segments must be removed from the PNR at least 24 hours prior to flight departure.
+Inactive segments, regardless of how they arise, must be removed from the PNR at least 24 hours prior to flight departure.

 - Interline Ticketing